sashinpivotal/dsa-2022-10/readme.md

     }
 ```

-- Refactor the above code using the following (Thanks to "Felicia Kenney")
+- Refactor the above solution code using the following (Thanks to "Felicia Kenney")
   - Use Character.getNumericValue() for converting a character to decimal value
   - Use Integer.parseInt(num, 16) for converting hex char to decimal value